Monday, May 18, 2026

 Angela Craven, an Environmental Educator at Piedmont Environmental Center in High Point, recently completed her NC Environmental Education Certification.

 Angela provides environmental programs that align with the NC Science Standards for visiting school groups, and she creates original programming for homeschool groups and the public.
-Angela is also and is the current vice president of the Piedmont Bird Club and in her personal time, she enjoys birding, spending time in nature and reading.
+Angela is also the current vice president of the Piedmont Bird Club and in her personal time, she enjoys birding, spending time in nature and reading.

 Angela says her favorite part of earning her certification was the networking.
-“I enjoyed having the opportunity to take different classes and meeting other people in the field.
+“I enjoyed the opportunity to take different classes and meeting other people in the field.
 It was fun to spend the day in a class with others that enjoy doing what I do.”

 Angela says she also really enjoyed putting together the “Feather Fest” birding festival for her community partnership project.
 The festival included 10 local groups, two speakers and educational opportunities for the community to learn more about the birding world and how to support birds locally.
 “It was so much fun speaking with all those involved and seeing how excited they were to be a part of the festival.
 I loved that at the end of the day we had so many people commenting that they hope we do this every year.
 To me that shows that the festival was a success and that it engaged the participants enough to want to come back again.”